AIoT-MLSys-Lab/Efficient-Diffusion-Model-Survey/README.md

 </h5>

-Diffusion models have kickstart a new era in the field of artificial intelligence generative content (AIGC).
-This repo is a curated list of papers about the latest advancements in efficient diffusion models. **This repo is being actively updated, please stay tuned!**

 ## ⚡News: Our survey has been officially accepted by Transactions on Machine Learning Research (TMLR), May 2025.
 ```
 @article{shen2025efficient,